Most of us eat foods because they are pleasurable and we enjoy their smell, taste and textures.

 drink.
 Heavy foods on hot days cause us to be sluggish and tired.

-Fall is the season of harvest.
-It is a time for us to gather, store up and get ready for the stillness of winter.
-In the fall we switch from eating the
+As we head from fall in to winter, it is a time for us to gather, store up and get ready for the transition to stillness.
+We switch from eating the

-raw and light foods of summer to more cooked and warm foods such as salads and steamed vegetables.
+raw and light foods of summer to more cooked and warm foods such as soups and steamed vegetables.
 Winter is the end of all the seasons.
 Cold and

 darkness cause us to seek inner warmth.
 It is time for rest, meditation and to store physical energy.
 It can be beneficial to add a little body weight during this time.
 Avoid raw foods during the winter as they tend to be difficult to digest and cool the body.
 Soups and stews, root vegetables and beans are beneficial foods to eat during the winter months.